This Sunday and Beyond

 Fall Stewardship Campaign

-Not sure where to purchase your sweats, t-shirts and socks?
+Your participation in this ministry is invaluable.
+Not sure where to purchase your sweats and clothing items?
 Walmart, Target, Costco and Amazon have reasonably priced clothing in stock.
-Preferably please purchase either size large or extra large.
-Monetary donations are always welcome (there are envelopes on the back table).
+Monetary donations are always welcome. (there are envelopes on the back table)

 All Saints Social Action Committee